Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm

 Our results show that the RLS estimator in Eq.~(\ref{eq:hatflambda}) leads to minimax optimal rates for any $\beta \in (0, 2]$ when $\cG$ is a vector-valued Sobolev RKHS, since the rates obtained in Corollary~\ref{cor:upper_sobolev} match the lower bound in Corollary~\ref{cor:lower_sobolev}.
 This aligns with the recent findings obtained in \cite{zhang2023optimality} for scalar-valued Sobolev RKHS.
-Notice that in obtaining the minimax optimal rate for $\beta \in (0,2]$, we prove that $W^{s, 2}(E_X ; \cY) \simeq [\cG]^{s/m}$ is valid for any $s \in \N$, which relies on the fact that $W^{s, 2}(E_X ; \R) \simeq [\cH]^{s/m}_{X}$.
-A similar proof can be found when $s < m$ in \cite{fischer2020sobolev}.
-However, to our knowledge, we provide the first proof of this fact for $s \geq m$ (see Proposition~\ref{prop:sobolev_beta} in the appendix).
-We thank Haobo Zhang who brought us a sketch of proof for this case.